rjuevesano/sendgrid-v3-node/README.md

-# Sendgrid NodeJS Custom
+# Sendgrid Node.js

-This library allows you to quickly and easily use the Sendgrid API via Node.js.
+This library allows you to quickly and easily use the Sendgrid API V3 via Node.js.

 ## Getting Started